joeltooni/air-quality-data-ingestion-robotics-project/README.md

 - Check that you've added device IDs to the configuration lists
 - Verify both API keys and device IDs are configured

----

-## 10. License

-This project is provided as-is for air quality monitoring purposes.

----

-## 11. Support

-For issues related to:

-- **Awair API**: Contact Awair developer support
-- **Kaiterra API**: Contact Kaiterra developer support
-- **This script**: Check the error messages in the CSV output for debugging information